Cut Piece 1964: Kyoto 1964

-The first performance of Cut Piece was staged in Kyoto on July 20, 1964, at Yamaichi Hall in Kyoto and was part of an evening of performances by Ono, Tony Cox and Al Wonderlick, titled Contemporary Avant-Garde Music Concert: Insound and Instructure.
+The first performance of Cut Piece was staged in Kyoto on July 20, 1964, at Yamaichi Hall in Kyoto, and was part of an evening of performances by Ono, Anthony Cox and Al Wunderlich, titled Contemporary Avant-Garde Music Concert: Insound and Instructure.
 In the program, Ono identified herself as an "American avant-garde musician".

 Ono sat alone cross-legged on the stage in her best clothes, her long hair draped over her shoulders.
 The audience took turns walking up to her on stage and joining her performance, cutting off pieces of her clothing with scissors.
 Her expression was kept poised and silenced while her body remained motionless.
 For the final stage of the performance, her body was fully exposed.
 The audience walked down the steps clutching the remnants of her clothes and they were allowed to keep these pieces with them.
 As a pioneering work, Ono places the viewer in a very important position and is an important element of Cut Piece.

 She performed other works that night including Fly Piece and Word of Mouth Piece, two other conceptual performances that also required the audience to participate.
 These pieces prepared the audience to participate in Cut Piece, engaging them in the making of the work by involving them in low stakes, often whimsical or fun activities requiring a spirit of fantasy, interaction, and imagination.

 Ono recalls the long silences during that first performance and how it was difficult for people to approach the stage.
 There was one instance of potential violence when an audience member held the scissors out as if he would stab her.
-Jieun Rhee questions if this rage was directed toward Ono as a woman or as an American during a time of Japanese ambivalence toward the US due to post war politics.
+Jieun Rhee questions if this rage was directed toward Ono as a woman or as an American during a time of Japanese ambivalence toward the US due to post-war politics.

 Tokyo 1964

-The Second Performance was held in Tokyo at Sogetsu Kaikan Hall on August 11, 1964, again performing with Tony Cox and fellow Fluxus artist Jeff Perkins, for the Yoko Ono Farewell Concert: Striptease Show.
+The second performance was held in Tokyo at Sogetsu Kaikan Hall on August 11, 1964, again performing with Tony Cox as well as fellow Fluxus artist Jeff Perkins, for the Yoko Ono Farewell Concert: Striptease Show.
 Also listed on the program was Sproutmotional Whisper as well as an advertisement for her new book Grapefruit.
 She later said the Striptease in the performance title referred to a "stripping of the mind" in her 1966 essay "To the Wesleyan People (Who Attended the Meeting)".
 Additionally, in an interview she gave shortly before leaving Japan, Ono opined that "what a human really wants to express is a striptease, and this is also the apogee of the arts".
 Perhaps the physical baring of her body to the viewer, and ultimately the baring of the artist's soul through their work, is related to the intention of giving that she wished to express in Cut Piece.